A final round of freezing temperatures strikes Texas as the state struggles to recover from winter storms

 Her Life Alert bracelet was offline because her home's electricity was out, Dorsey also said.

-"I was in danger with my health," Dorsey said Friday, noting that her power was on for a mere three minutes Wednesday.
-Electricity has since returned fully yet water remains out.
+"I was in danger with my health," Dorsey said Friday, noting that her power was on for a mere three minutes on Wednesday.
+Electricity has since returned fully yet she still has no water.

 With burst pipes and power outages, Austin Mayor Steve Adler told CNN that his city needs water more than any other resource.
 When the power grid failed, it impacted the main water treatment plant and the city's reservoir was lost, Adler told CNN's Poppy Harlow.
 Those that do have water are under boil water advisories.